 Tayto Park offers a reduced entry rate of €12 and wristband at the reduced rate of €14.
 This rate is available to both adults and children with disabilities/special needs.
-1 accompanying career may enter the Park Free of charge (wristband not included) to assist the guest.
-If more than one carer is required, we are happy to provide all carers with free access to our park, if evidence (a headed letter) can be presented at the entrance kiosks.
+1 accompanying carer may enter the Park Free of charge (wristband not included) to assist the guest.
+If more than one carer is required, we are happy to provide all carers with free access to our park, if evidence (a headed letter or card ) can be presented at the entrance kiosks.

 Special needs entry you can enter the Park via the member’s entrance on the left hand side of the admissions building

 Memberships are also available.
 A carer of a guest with addidional will be FOC on an entry only membership

 If you wish to purchase a membership with wristbands , the carer will have entry FOC but will be charged the cost of the wristband.

 For more informtion , please visit our members desk or contact us on 01835-1999

 If you are visiting as part of a larger group, or are bringing a group, please contact our Bookings department on 01-8351999 and they will advise you on your best course of action.